 On April 26, 2019, around 80 cancer researchers from all over Germany will meet at the 3rd Kiel Oncology Network Symposium at the Kiel Science Center.
-The topic of this year's event is tumor immunology and the associated opportunities and challenges for future immunotherapies.
+The theme of this year's event is tumor immunology and the associated opportunities and challenges for future immunotherapies.

 Promising approaches for future forms of treatment